High-Pressure HEPA Filtration Systems

 HEPA Return Air Filter (HRAF)

-NIOSH (2012) reported a greater than 10-fold protection factor increase when using a high efficiency return air filter.
+NIOSH (2012) reported a greater than 10-fold protection factor increase when using a high-efficiency return air filter.
 This is now essential for meeting the decay time requirements for ISO23875.

-The intake is situated close to operators feet to generate a low pressure area drawing the airborne particulate that has been dislogged from clothes and boots.
+The intake is situated close to operator's feet to generate a low pressure area drawing the airborne particulate that has been dislogged from clothes and boots.
 It continually refilters the air, blending with fresh air before passing through the HVAC system and into the breathing zone.
-Our powered automated system ensures effective reduction in decay time.
+Our powered automated system ensures an effective reduction in decay time.